Carglglz/upydevice/DOCS/Documentation.md

 - #### Python functions that are called in the device (where they were previously defined)

-  - #### @upy_cmd(device, debug=False)
+  - #### @upy_cmd(device, debug=False, rtn=True)

-  ​	This allow a function that is defined in the device (passed as a parameter to the decorator), to be called as a python function. *Set debug to True if the function has print() statements or you want to catch an error*
+  ​	This allow a function that is defined in the device (passed as a parameter to the decorator), to be called as a python function.

+  * *Set debug to True if the function has print() statements or you want to catch an error*
+  * *Set rtn to False if the function that is being called returns None*

   ```python
   # A simple way to do this would be:
   def led_toggle(n_times, wait):